Tound/FlightPlannerScripts/Final/README.txt

 The command:

 	python3 efficient_flight_path.py
+		or
+	python efficient_flight_path.py

+	depending on how your Python is installed on your machine,

-can be used to run the file
+can be used to run the scripts.

+efficient_flight_path.py can be edited to set the desired variables to create desired flight paths.